Test Results

 Results via text message - Following the latest upgrade to the clinical system we are again able to text results.
 You will receive a message from the doctor, either informing you of normal results or letting you know what action is required.
 Please make sure you update us of any changes to your mobile number.

 Collecting your Test Results - All test results (with the exception of pregnancy tests) are available by telephone after 15:00.
 You can telephone the surgery for your result on 01376 347100 Option 3.
+You can access your results online via the NHSAPP .

 The receptionist will advise you whether any action is necessary.
 You must contact us yourself to collect your results.
 If you wish to provide access to third parties then written consent must be provided.
 Your consent will be added to your medical record.
 Note: should you wish to withdraw this consent it is the patient’s responsibility to advise the practice immediately.